What are Epidurals?

 Epidurals Steroid Injections

 Epidural Steroid Injections (ESIs) can treat inflammation from neck-related arm pain and low back-related leg pain.
-When the spinal nerves get inflamed due to the narrowing of spinal passages, steroids such as cortisone can decrease pain.
-The conditions that cause the narrowing can include discherniation, bone spurs, and spondylolisthesis.3 ESIs can also be used for other leg and low back pain causes, including sciatica and radicular pain.
-The pain relief is temporary (from a week to a year), but it should be combined with a “comprehensive rehabilitation program”, including “rehabilitative stretching and exercise”.
-Epidural steroid injections treat the lumbar (low back), cervical (neck), and thoracic (mid-spine) regions.
-The advantage of receiving epidural steroids is that the medication is injected near the pain’s source instead of being dispersed throughout the body with more side-effects, such as the ones from painkillers and oral steroids.4 There are three methods of performing ESIs: interlaminar/“epidural injection” (delivering the steroid over a wider area), caudal (using just the sacral hiatus), and transforaminal/“nerve block” (injecting into the nerve sleeve for a concentrated delivery in one area).
-All of these injections are outpatient procedures.
-Side effects might include “steroid flush”, menstrual changes, sleeping difficulties, and anxiety; however, these should be mild and temporary.5
+When the spinal nerves become inflamed due to the narrowing of spinal passages, steroids such as cortisone may be able to help decrease pain.
+The conditions that cause this spinal narrowing and pain can include such bodily afflictions like disc herniation, bone spurs, and spondylolisthesis.3 ESIs can also be used for relieving the effects of other leg and low back pain causes, including sciatica and radicular pain.
+The pain relief is only temporary, as it may last from a week to a year, but it should be combined with a rehabilitation program that is structured to comprehensively help the patient recover through rehabilitative stretching and regular, safe exercise.
+Epidural steroid injections treat the lumbar, or low back, cervical, or neck, and thoracic, or mid-spine, regions.